 Embedding this form on your website is as simple as copying and pasting a code from Donate Kindly’s intuitive widget builder.

-- Donation forms that may be customized and embedded on your website.
+- Donation forms may be customized and embedded on your website.

 - Donor data is kept private using encryption technology, which also aids in keeping track of donor information and giving history.